 Annual Solar Exposure (ASE) refers to the percentage of space that receives too much direct sunlight (1000 Lux or more for at least 250 occupied hours per year), which can cause glare or increased cooling loads.

-Early stage daylight modeling allows our users to quickly understand the impact of various design decision on the spatial daylight autonomy of the space.
-Research highlights the benefit of daylight in health, happiness and productivity.
+Early-stage daylight modeling allows our users to quickly understand the impact of various design decisions on the spatial daylight autonomy of the space.
+Research highlights the benefit of daylight in health, happiness, and productivity.

 How does it set up the model?

 In a daylight model, there are a few factors that are key to determining the impact of daylight on your building including:

 1.Location: The skydome, which represents the amount of light that emanates from the sun, the sky, and clouds, is auto-created and loaded for any location on Earth.
 In cove.tool this is done automatically for you as soon as you enter a building location.
 This input generates site context needed to accurately replicate the conditions of your project.